KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 Calling `solver.solve()` will find the first solution which satisfies all the specified constraints, or it will determine that no such solution is possible based off of our constraints.
-You've probably already guessed that a solution does exist:
+You might have guessed that a solution does
+exist:

 - Baroness Finch owns the War Medal
 - Madam Natsiou owns the Ring